avito-tech/Emcee/README.md

 > **WARNING**: You must install Xcode simulators on each worker machine in order to run tests.
 Go to `Xcode.app` -> `Preferences` -> `Components`.

-Read more about test arg file format in `TestArgFile.swift`.
+Please, read more about test arg file format in `TestArgFile.swift`.

 # Publications